-The Trust may defer these considerations and decisions to others to consider any documentation provided by parent/carers and assess whether these needs are 'exceptional' in nature.
-Those applications with supporting information that the Trust determines are

-'exceptional' would have to be where only the preferred school could meet the child's need.
+Admissions officers defer these considerations and decisions to a panel of children's services officers, in areas such as safeguarding and education social care.
+This 'Exceptional Social and Medical (ESM) Panel' considers any documentation provided by parent/carers and assesses whether these needs are 'exceptional' in nature.
+Admissions officers have no decision-making role in this process and only identify those applications to be considered by the ESM Panel and request further information from parent/carers.
+Those applications with supporting information that the ESM Panel determines are 'exceptional' would have to be where only the preferred school could meet the pupil's need.

-- 5 Children with a sibling at the preferred school at the time of admission.
-Siblings are defined as brothers or sisters living in the same house, as their primary place of residence (including half-, step and foster-brothers or sisters); - It is the responsibility of parent/carers to include with their application the name of any sibling(s) where this criterion applies for checking by the Trust. - 6 Children who live closest to the preferred school using the nearest available safe walking route.
+5 Children with a sibling at the preferred school at the time of admission.
+Siblings are defined as brothers or sisters living in the same house, as their primary place of residence (including half-, step and foster-brothers or sisters);

+It is the responsibility of parent/carers to include with their application the name of any sibling(s) where this criterion applies for checking by the Trust.

+6 Children who live closest to the preferred school using the nearest available safe walking route.
 Distances are measured by a GIS mapping system from the child's home address to the closest entrance of the school.